Unless you've got a Ph.D. in biochemistry, you're probably exhausted from the endless debate surrounding sugar.

-Okay, kids, sit down and listen closely.
 All sugars are carbohydrates, known as "simple" carbs, since they're composed of just one sugar molecule.
-The label on a can of Pepsi reads 41 grams of carbs and 41 grams of sugar.
+The label on a can of Pepsi reads 41g of carbs and 41g of sugar.
 This means that every single carbohydrate comes from sugar.
-The label on a package of plain oatmeal will read 18 grams of carbs and only one gram of sugar.
+The label on a package of plain oatmeal will read 18g of carbs and only 1g of sugar.
 Almost all of the carbs in oatmeal are made up of long chains of sugar molecules called "complex" carbs.
-Oatmeal, along with sweet potatoes, wheat breads, rice and corn, is a complex carb, also known as a starch.
+Oatmeal—along with sweet potatoes, wheat breads, rice, and corn—is a complex carb.

-In this age of convenience foods, the terms complex and simple are a bit outdated.
-For the purpose of losing fat and building muscle, it's smarter to look at carbs as either "unrefined" or "processed."
-The former refers to whole foods that contain sugar, such as fruits, vegetables, juices, grains and legumes, and that still hold their natural water, fiber, phytochemicals, vitamins and minerals.
-Processed foods include white bread, soda, candy, crackers, cookies and just about any commercial product labeled "fat-free."
-These have been stripped of their wholesome attributes and are dense with nothing but empty calories.
-For instance, one gram of a cracker will contain four calories, but one gram of an orange contains about 0.2 calories, because the bulk of its weight is water and fiber.
+But in this age of convenience foods, the terms "complex" and "simple" are a bit outdated.
+For the purpose of losing fat and building muscle, it's smarter to look at carbs as "unrefined" vs. "processed."
+The former refers to whole foods that contain sugar—fruits, vegetables, juices, grains, and legumes—while still holding onto their natural water, fiber, phytochemicals, vitamins, and minerals.
+"Processed" foods include white bread, soda, candy, crackers, cookies, and just about any commercial product labeled "fat-free."
+These have often been stripped of their wholesome attributes and are filled with nothing but "empty calories"—simple sugars, for instance.
+For example, 1g of a cracker will contain 4 calories, but 1g of an orange contains about 0.2 calories, because the bulk of its weight is water and fiber.

 The glycemic index rates how quickly certain foods turn into glucose (a form of sugar) in the bloodstream, and is a valuable tool when trying to control sugar intake and limit its effect on you.
-While high-glycemic-index foods can cause a rapid jump in blood sugar, followed by a massive crash, low-glycemic-index foods increase blood sugar slowly, providing constant and stable energy levels over a considerable period of time.
-Several factors contribute to a low rating, such as the presence of protein, fiber and fat.
-Pure processed sugars garner the highest scores, with the most highly processed foods topping the list.
-For instance, out of a possible 100, instant rice earns a 90 while fibrous, vitamin-rich brown rice gets a 55.
+While high-GI foods can cause a rapid jump in blood sugar, followed by a massive crash, low-GI foods increase blood sugar slowly, providing constant and stable energy levels over a considerable period of time.
+Several factors contribute to a low rating, such as the presence of protein, fiber, and fat.
+Pure processed sugars garner the highest (i.e., worst for you) scores, with the most highly processed foods topping the list.
+For instance, out of a possible 100, instant rice earns a 90, while fibrous, vitamin-rich brown rice gets a 55.

-Recent studies by the Harvard School of Public Health show that diets loaded with high-GI foods lead to an increased risk of type 2 diabetes, coronary heart disease and obesity.
+So what's the difference?
+Recent studies by the Harvard School of Public Health show that diets loaded with high-GI foods lead to an increased risk of type-2 diabetes, coronary heart disease, and obesity.
 In fact, the World Health Organization is spearheading a movement to include GI ratings on food labels, and several products in Australia already bear the grade.
-For an extensive rundown of the glycemic index, go to www.mensfitness.com/glycemic.

 Overeating isn't the only danger.
 Some doctors, including Walter Willet, M.D., chairman of the department of nutrition at the Harvard School of Public Health, believe that years of eating processed food and experiencing the constant blasts of insulin can actually exhaust your pancreas' ability to produce insulin, putting you at risk for diabetes.
 Another condition, known as insulin resistance, can also develop, in which your body is so accustomed to insulin surges, the hormone loses its power to reduce levels of blood sugar.
 Recent research published in the British Medical Journal shows that men with elevated blood-sugar levels have a higher mortality rate from cardiovascular disease.